charlesll/Spectra.jl/docs/PreProcessing.rst

 	y_corr: Array{Float64}, the spectrum corrected from its baseline;

 	bass: Array{Float64}, the baseline.

+OPTIONAL OUTPUT:

+	y_roi_out: Array{Float64}, an 2 column array containing the initial x-y pairs of the signal in the roi regions of interest.

 NOTES:

 Errors on measurenements are automatically provided as sqrt(y) in gcvspline.
 For further options, please use the gcvspl and splderivative functions that directly call the GCVSPL and SPLDER function of the gcvspl.f program (Holtring, 1986).
 Further informations for the use of splines are given in the Splines section, see :ref:`Splines`.